rjsears/plex_stuff/README.md

 # check_external_ip.py
 Python script that I run every few minutes to alert me if my external IP address has changed.
 Good for tracking firewall rules, and other things that may rely on a specific known external ip address.
+It will then notify me via pushbullet (free) and email of the new IP address.